Is buying a house a form of investment?

 Below is a quick breakdown that shows what a 5% return on my money over 5 years would have been if I would have invested my monthly house payment.
 My house payment consists of principal, interest, taxes and homeowner association (HOA) payments.
 You see that my return if I would have invested the money instead, would have been just over $72,000.

 My townhome was built in 2006 and sold for $250k – I purchased the home in 2011 for $116k.
-The principal and interest payment for a $116k home was around $560/month, which was less than what I could rent for.
-Instead of one bedroom, I had three.
+The principal and interest payment for a $116k home were around $560/month, which was less than what I could rent for.
+Instead of one-bedroom, I had three.
 I also had three bathrooms and my own garage!

 Buy the house that you can afford and that will work for you.
 Additionally, I would recommend that you stay well below what you think you can afford because the total cost of ownership for a home is likely more than you will initially anticipate.

 Finally, if you purchase a home that is comfortably within your budget it permits you to build equity, while at the same time enabling you the flexibility to do other things in your life that you want to do (e.g. pay off debt, go on vacation, or save!).
 Then, as your family grows you will be able to upgrade your home by hopefully rolling the equity into your next house.
 That is what I did

 Buying a home: good investment or bad investment?